CrudeText/CrudeText/README.md

 - A tool for training neural networks for seafloor classification
 - Sensor experiments for small scale real-life hydropower simulation (finalizing repo)

-More to come soon (A CT scan to 3D body model workflow, an AI trying to learn 🃏...)
+More to come soon (an AI trying to learn 🃏...)
 This place is under construction — bring a helmet. 🛠️

 ---